wormhole-foundation/example-native-token-transfers/README.md

 ___
 ⚠️ **WARNING:** Ensure that if the `NttManager` on the source chain is configured to be in `LOCKING` mode, the corresponding `NttManager`s on the target chains are configured to be in `BURNING` mode.
 If not, transfers will NOT go through and user funds may be lost!
 Proceed with caution!

+# Deployments
+For a notional guide on how to deploy contracts, see `deployments.md`